All your medication is recorded on our practice computer which routinely checks for interactions and allergies.

 Queries about routine medication can be dealt with by our dispensing team at Harthill or by ringing the prescription department at Kiveton.
 You may have to leave a message but someone will get back to you.

 If you live more than a mile from a chemist, you may obtain your medicines from our dispensary at Harthill.
 This generally means patients who live in Harthill, Woodall, Thorpe Salvin and Kiveton Park Station.
 Unless you request otherwise we will issue the relevant medicines rather than a prescription if you have seen the doctor at the Harthill Surgery.
+If you live within a mile from a pharmacy you will receive a prescription.

 The doctors regularly review the records of patients on long–term medication so don't be alarmed if you are asked to make an appointment to discuss your treatment.
 You might also be asked to attend for routine blood tests, in which case the relevant form should be with the request letter.